safaris since 1995

 The water sports that can be enjoyed in this region include windsurfing, kayaking, waterskiing, sailing, surfing and canoeing to name but a few.
 With sandy beaches and wonderful luxurious resorts, the atmosphere is more Mediterranean than African, providing the perfect way to cool down from the heat of the African sun.
 Deluxe cruises in and around Monkey Bay are also available, with some exclusive floating accommodation available including an ocean-going yacht and a converted ferry.
 Likoma Island and the Mozambican lakeshore are also excellent places to visit.

 Of special interest is the scuba diving that is available in the beautifully clear waters that have more fish species than any other lake on earth, including a vast array of cichlids for which it is famous.
 If you are not a scuba diving enthusiast, it is possible to do a day course in which you are taken through the basics, thus allowing you to go for a short dive.
-Cape Maclear and the Southern Lakeshore are ideal for these.
+Cape Maclear and the Southern Lakeshore are ideal for this type of scuba diving day trip.

 Of the many national parks, the most popular are the Nyika Plateau and the Liwonde National Park.